 The specimen is completely dried as in preconditioning then Immerse in clean water at a temperature of 27 ± 2°C for24 hours.
 Then remove the specimen and clean out any traces of water with a damp cloth and weigh the specimen.
 Complete the weighing 3 minutes after the specimen has been removed from the water and record the weight (M2).

 c) Efflorescence test

 First of all the end of the bricks is placed in the dish, the depth of immersion in water being 25mm.
 The whole arrangement is placed in warm well ventilated room upto the time of all the water in the dish is absorbed by the specimens and the surplus water evaporates.
-The dish containing the brick is covered with suitable glass cylinder to prevent excessive evaporation from the dish may not occur.
-After water absorving is completed and bricks appear to be dry, place a similar quantity of water in the dish and allow it to evaporate same as above.
-Examine the bricks for eflorescence after the second evaporation and report the results.
+The dish containing the brick is covered with a suitable glass cylinder to prevent excessive evaporation from the dish that may not occur.
+After water-absorbing is completed and bricks appear to be dry, place a similar quantity of water in the dish and allow it to evaporate same as above.
+Examine the bricks for efflorescence after the second evaporation and report the results.